AbuAlbr/Technical-Documentation-Project1/README.md

-# Bank System Simulation Bary Bank :credit_card:
+# Bank System Simulation :credit_card:
 The Bank System Simulation is a program that emulates the functionalities of an ATM.
 It allows users to perform essential banking operations such as creating an account, logging in, depositing, withdrawing money, transferring between accounts, and generating account statements.

 ---